 Results of temperature checks, COVID-19 tests, and other medical information obtained by employers should be treated as confidential, with disclosure limited to supervisors and managers regarding necessary restrictions on the work of an employee and necessary accommodations; first aid and safety personnel in the event of an emergency related to the condition/disability; and government officials investigating Americans with Disabilities Act (ADA) compliance.
 See 29 C.F.R. § 1630.14(c)(1)(i-iii).
 Your CAA must ensure that any information collected from screening is stored in compliance with the ADA, Genetic Information Nondiscrimination Act, and other data privacy and confidentiality requirements.
 Consider implementing or adjusting record retention and data privacy policies to protect the confidentiality of this information.
 See also Response Question 7.

 Yes, employers may require that employees wear masks, as well as other PPE, while they are in the workplace.
-Further, if the employer has determined that masks or other PPE are necessary for workplace safety, OSHA has clarified that the employer must provide them with PPE and with training on its proper and effective use.
+Indeed, updated CDC guidance recommends that employers ensure that all employees wear masks in the workplace, consistent with CDC and OSHA guidelines as well as state and local requirements.
+Further, if the employer has determined that masks or other PPE are necessary for workplace safety, OSHA has clarified that the employer must provide employees with PPE and with training on its proper and effective use.

 An employee who refuses to wear a mask because of a disability is still entitled to reasonable accommodation, unless an accommodation would cause the employer undue hardship.
 If, for some reason, the employee is unable to wear a mask, the employer and employee should communicate and determine if a reasonable accommodation exists, pursuant to ADA requirements and EEOC Enforcement Guidance.